 You might ask yourself why, is this section so important?
 Do I really need to read this?
 Yes you should it is in your best interests if you have never purchased a vehicle online before.

-In order for your bid to be place with the insurance auction or company you must leave 10% of your highest bid not just $500 dollars if you are bidding a $10,000 vehicle?
+In order for your preliminary bid to be placed with the insurance auction or company you must leave 10% of your highest bid not just $600 dollars if you are bidding a $10,000 vehicle?
 Your bid will not be placed if you do not have the ten percent whatsoever.

 You are bidding on a proxy venue, not a live auction.
 You must first win the auction with our global client customer base.
 We then submit your offer if you are the highest off to the insurance company and or auctions.